cedarbdd/cedar/README.markdown

 By default, the XML file will be written to `build/TEST-Cedar.xml` but this path can be overridden with the `CEDAR_JUNIT_XML_FILE` env variable.

+### Exception Symbolication

+By default Cedar symbolicates exceptions that caused test failures; however, this feature might be turned off with `CEDAR_SKIP_EXCEPTION_SYMBOLICATION` since symbolicating many exceptions can become a lengthy operation.

 ## Code Snippets